Serenitychic/nccs/_datasets/core.md

 * 501c3 Charities (990 + 990EZ filers)
 * All other 501c Nonprofits (990 + 990EZ filers)

-Two versions differ by organizational size (smaller nonprofits file Form 990EZ):
+And two scopes that differ by organizational size (smaller nonprofits file Form 990EZ):

-* PZ version: all 990 + 990EZ filers - a larger number of organizations but smaller number of variables
+* PZ scope: all 990 + 990EZ filers - a larger number of organizations but smaller number of variables
-* PC version: only includes full Form 990 filers - a smaller number of organizations but a larger number of variables
+* PC scope: only includes full Form 990 filers - a smaller number of organizations but a larger number of variables

 The PZ version includes approximately 150 variables from 400,000 nonprofits.
 The PC version includes about 300 variables from 200,000 nonprofits.
 These numbers vary over time.
+Taken together, the combination of population and scope distinctions creates 4 separate data sets:

+* 501C3-CHARITIES-PZ: Contains variables found in both 990 and 990EZ filings for 501(c)(3) organizations
+* 501C3-CHARITIES-PC: Contains variables found only in 990 filings for 501(c)(3) organizations
+* 501CE-NONPROFIT-PZ: Contains variables found in both 990 and 990EZ filings for all other 501(c) organizations
+* 501CE-NONPROFIT-PC: Contains variables found only in 990 filings for all other 501(c) organizations

 ## Use

-Data can be downloaded via the [**data catalog**](https://urbaninstitute.github.io/nccs/catalogs/catalog-core.html) page.
+Data can be downloaded via the [**data catalog**](https://urbaninstitute.github.io/nccs/catalogs/catalog-core_harmonized.html) page.

 ## Data Series Attributes